-Whether training for an upcoming race or just training to improve your speed, it’s important to follow a training schedule that includes rest days.
+Whether training for an upcoming race or just training to improve your health, it’s essential to follow a training schedule that includes rest days.
 Here are some answers to common questions about utilizing rest days for recovery when training.

-Pushing yourself during your training runs is important to building strength and speed.
+Pushing yourself during your training runs is essential to building strength and speed.
 Working out creates tiny tears in the muscle tissue.
 When those tears heal, they grow back stronger.
-While it’s extremely important to give your muscles the chance to grow, you have to be careful not to push them too much.
+While it’s crucial to give your muscles the chance to grow, you have to be careful not to push them too much.

 You may be tempted to keep pushing your mileage and speed to build your strength and endurance.
-If you keep pushing for too long though, you can end up burning out or creating an injury.
-Runners often get too caught up in their training, especially when they first start the training or when they’re really amped about it.
-It’s important to take rest days to make sure that you give your body the time it needs for recovery.
+If you keep trying for too long, though, you can end up burning out or creating an injury.
+Runners often get too caught up in their training, especially when they first start the activity or are excited about it.
+It’s essential to take rest days to ensure that you give your body the time it needs for recovery.

-There are two different types of runners: those who already have to force themselves to go out for training runs and those who have to force themselves to take a break.
+There are two different types of runners: those who already have to force themselves to go out for training runs and those who have to push themselves to take a break.
 For those who struggle to make themselves train, the rest days may seem like Utopia.
-For those who want to constantly train, take your rest days as an opportunity to improve at a different skill or activity.
+For those who want to train constantly, take your rest days as an opportunity to improve at a different skill or activity.

 Either way, rest days shouldn’t be entirely movement-free.
 If you take the day completely off and don’t exercise at all, your muscles can get stiff and make it tough to return to your training routine.
-Do a different activity to stretch your muscles and work out some new muscles.
+Do a different activity to stretch your muscles and work out a separate new muscle group.
 Maybe do some gentle yoga or go for a swim.
 Just don’t do an activity that requires much from your legs.
 Still get out and move around, but don’t push yourself too hard.
-Don’t treat your new activity like you’re training for it and end up over-training.
+Please don’t treat your new activity like you’re training for it and end up over-training.

-You should plan to take a rest day every 7-10 days.
-If you’re following a training plan, they’re usually built into the plan.
-If you’re finding that 10 days of training in a row might be too much for you, take your rest day sooner.
-If you wait too long to take a rest day for recovery, your training won’t be as effective.
+It would be best if you planned to take a rest day every 7-10 days.
+If you’re following a training plan, they’re usually built into the program.
+If you’re finding that ten days of training in a row might be too much for you, take your rest day sooner.
+If you wait too long to take a rest day for recovery, your training won’t be as practical.

 Even if you are strategically taking rest days, don’t push yourself too hard during every workout.
-During your training days, you should alternate between harder workouts and easier workouts.
+During your training days, you should alternate between more challenging activities and easier exercises.
 Almost all training plans that you might use to prep for your race will alternate between shorter runs and longer runs.
-Utilize your short-run days to train for speed instead of distance or to just take it easy during your run.
+Utilize your short-run days to train for speed instead of distance or to take it easy during your run.
 If you go hard every day, you’ll burn out.

 Listen to your body while you’re training.
 Training is bound to make you sore, and running faster than your typical pace can be uncomfortable.
 That is to be expected.
-However, if you’re doing a training run that you’ve done before and something starts hurting more than it should or in a weird way, hit pause.
+However, if you’re doing a training run that you’ve done before, and something starts hurting more than it should or, in a weird way, hit pause.
 Assess the pain rather than immediately running through it to make sure it’s not an injury.
-Likewise, if you find yourself becoming fatigued during training or losing heart, you might need to take a rest day for recovery.
+Likewise, if you become fatigued during training or lose heart, you might need to take a rest day for recovery.